m1n64/jetbrains-chatgpt-webview-plugin/README.md

 Build `.zip` file will be located in `build/distributions`

 ## Installation
-Download `.jar` file from releases and install it manually using
+Download `.zip` file from releases and install it manually using
 <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>, or you can build file manually and install it.

 ## Changelog